dirttop/Games-API/docs/README.md

 #### Introduction

 This API, inspired by [SteamDB](https://steamdb.info/), is meant to catalogue and store Steam Games and relevant information about them.
+For stable builds look to version branches.
+Main development branch may not function as intended.

 #### Getting Started